Virohan Allied & Healthcare Programs

 BHU | All seats are open seats and NEET counselling is held in four rounds |

-All India NEET Counselling 2025 has been released on July 12.
+The All India NEET Counselling 2026 dates has not been announced yet.

 Category change during NEET UG Counselling is generally not allowed once the registration is completed.
 Candidates must provide accurate category details during the registration process.
 It is crucial to provide the correct category certificate for verification purposes.